-- Children's progress is continually monitored by their teacher through ongoing observations and records of achievement. - All children are assessed using the EYFS developmental ages and stages. - For some children it is also appropriate to record development through the EYDJ (Early Years Developmental Journal) profile which provides detailed small steps assessments which are an additional record of achievement and assessment for some children. - Children may have Individual Education Plans / provision maps. - Termly progress review meetings are held to discuss the child's progress at home and at school and to plan next steps in partnership with parents & carers. - When there are other professionals involved the review may be widened to a Team Around the Child meeting (TAC)
+- Children's progress is continually monitored by their teacher through ongoing observations and records of achievement. - All children are assessed using Birth to 5 Matters. - For some children it is also appropriate to record development through the EYDJ (Early Years Developmental Journal) profile which provides detailed small steps assessments which are an additional record of achievement and assessment for some children. - Children may have Individual Education Plans / provision maps. - Termly progress review meetings are held to discuss the child's progress at home and at school and to plan next steps in partnership with parents & carers. - When there are other professionals involved the review may be widened to a Team Around the Child meeting (TAC)

-12. My Support Plan (MSP) / Education, Health & Care plan (EHCP)
+12. Education, Health & Care plan (EHCP)

 For a small number of children, the help given through the SEN support-graduated approach will not be sufficient to meet their more complex needs.
-For these children a referral for My Support Plan may be required to fully support their needs.
-My Support Plan is a strategy used nationally when a child has complex needs
+For these children a referral for an Education, Health & Care Plan assessment may be required to fully support their needs.
+EHCP is a strategy used nationally when a child has complex needs

-- •It provides a more coordinated, family centred and personalised planning approach - •It demonstrates a graduated response to SEND - •It demonstrates accountability for notional SEND funding;
+- •It provides a more coordinated, family centred and personalised planning approach - •It demonstrates a graduated response to SEND